This veterinarian-backed scientific study out of the University of Pennsylvania will be among the first studies of cannabinoid therapy for pets.

 Believed to be the largest-scale trial commenced to date, this clinical trial is among the first scientific studies of cannabinoid therapy for pets, according to the release.

 In an effort to relieve symptoms of joint immobility in dogs, a new clinical trial hopes to evaluate the effectiveness of a hemp-based natural supplement, a recent release states.
-The trial will be taking place at the University of Pennsylvania School of Veterinary Medicine (Penn Vet), and will be using canine supplement products provided by Therabis, a subsidiary of Dixie Brands, one of the cannabis industry’s leading consumer packaged goods (CPG) companies.
+The trial will be taking place at the University of Pennsylvania School of Veterinary Medicine (Penn Vet), and will be using canine cannabis supplement products.

 “As dogs age,” the release states, “discomfort from osteoarthritis, back issues and joint immobility can become increasingly common.
 Larger and heavier breeds can be especially prone to these issues.
 It is estimated that more than half of dogs older than seven years suffer from arthritis.”